erickcastelli/kir-mapper/README.md

 ## What is kir-mapper?

-kir-mapper is a toolkit for analyzing KIR genes from short-read second-generation sequencing (NGS) data.
-The toolkit provides functions for read alignment, variant calling for the hg38 reference genome, phasing, KIR allele calling, and KIR haplotype estimation. kir-mapper supports both single-end and paired-end Illumina sequencing data, in FASTQ or BAM format.
-It is compatible with Ion Torrent and Nanopore data upon some adjustments.
+kir-mapper is a toolkit for analyzing KIR genes from Illumina short-read second-generation sequencing data and from Oxford Nanopore R10.4.1 data.
+The toolkit provides functions for read alignment, variant calling for the hg38 reference genome, phasing, KIR allele calling, and KIR haplotype estimation.
+It is compatible with Ion Torrent data upon some adjustments.
 This toolkit presents methods for:

 1. Getting unbiased alignments in the context of the hg38 reference genome.
 2. Estimating gene copy numbers.